 The next time you sing an ascending vocal scale or you sing a high note, try thinking of the way an elevator works.
 A heavy weight is attached to a pulley and as the weight pulls down, the elevator actually goes up to the higher floors.
 So, the highest floor is reached when the weight is the heaviest.
 Similarly, you should think down for your high notes or think of adding weight (resistance) to your highest notes.

 3. More Power without Strain

 Who doesn’t want more power without strain?
 This is a simple technique to apply and a bit easier than the one above.
 All you have to do is to keep your chin pointed slightly down and your pectorals slightly flexed (well sometimes it’s a lot flexed) when you go for more power.
 Most singers reach forward or lift their chin up to sing with more power.
 While it may temporarily work, it causes vocal problems.
 Tipping your chin down not only works better and saves your voice – it actually SOUNDS better!
 Stand in front of the good ‘ol mirror.
 Sing an Ah scale up and down in one phrase (1-2-3-4-3-2-1).
 Press your chin slightly in (point your chin towards the floor) — usually only 1” or so.
-Don’t let your head bob up as you raise pitch.
+Don’t let your head bob up as you raise the pitch.
 Keep it firmly in place.
 Go all the way up the scale of your voice keeping this position.
-Notice how the chin wants to move up as you raise pitch.
+Notice how your chin wants to move up as you raise your pitch.
 Keep it planted.
 This will give you more power and control and eliminate strain.
 Practice it until it becomes natural!